 At times during Ryan’s journey I was reminded of Jodie Foster’s travels through Robert Zemeckis’ Contact wormhole to be reunited with her “father” on an interstellar beach, and that scene’s emotional quotient.
 Some of that feeling is here in Gravity, but the chief engine of the picture is staying alive and getting home; internal diversions are not on the first order.

-Gravity is groundbreaking, transporting and unmissable.
+Gravity is groundbreaking and transporting.